OWASP/owasp-mastg/docs/MASTG/techniques/ios/MASTG-TECH-0053.md

 ## Grapefruit

-After starting [Grapefruit](../../tools/ios/MASTG-TOOL-0061.md "Grapefruit") you can select the app that is in scope for testing.
+After starting #MASTG-TOOL-0061 you can select the app that is in scope for testing.
 There are various functions available, of which one is called "Finder".
 When selecting it, you will get a listing of the directories of the app sandbox.

 <img src="../../../../../assets/Images/Chapters/0x06b/grapefruit_data_dir.png" width="100%" />